-The Company has adopted an incentive share option plan for granting options to directors, employees and consultants, under which the total outstanding options are limited to 3,547,319 Common Shares, being a number equal to 15% of the outstanding issue as of the date of shareholder approval of the plan.
+On May 10, 2018, the Company adopted a new incentive share option plan for granting options to directors, employees and consultants, under which the total outstanding options are limited to 5,500,000 Common Shares, being a number equal to 15.95% of the outstanding issue as of the date of shareholder approval of the plan.
 Under the plan, the exercise price of an option shall not be less than the discounted market price at the time of granting, or as permitted by the policies of TSX-V. Options granted may not exceed a term of five years from the grant date.
 Options granted to consultants conducting investor relation activities vest 25% upon grant, and 25% every three months thereafter.
 The vesting period for all other options will be determined by the Board of Directors at the time of each grant.